Marcussacapuces91/doc-TFT_eSPI/docs/tft_espi/methods/filltriangle.md

   delay(1000);
 }
 ```
-In this example, we use `drawTriangle` to draw a triangle with the following parameters:
+In this example, we use `fillTriangle` to draw a filled triangle with the following parameters:

 * `x1`: 50 (the x-coordinate of the first vertex)
 * `y1`: 50 (the y-coordinate of the first vertex)